Generalized Clockwork Theory: Clockwork SUGRA

 \subsection{Shift Symmetric K\"ahler Potential}

 Shift symmetries in the K\"ahler potential are abundant in SUGRA constructions, especially in the inflationary literature, \cite{Kawasaki:2000yn,Kallosh:2010xz,BenDayan:2010yz}.
 A possible construction is by using a so-called "stabilizer" field, eloquently explained in \cite{Kallosh:2010xz}.
-Consider a superpotential and K\"ahler potential of the form: \be W=Sf(\Phi_i),\quad K=S\bar{S}+\sum_i\frac{1}{2}\left(\Phi_i+\bar{\Phi}_{\bar{i}} \right)^2 \ee In such case, we have a Minkowski SUSY vacuum at $S=f(\Phi_i)=0$, the kinetic terms of the fields are canonical and the potential at $S=\Re(\Phi_i)=0$ is simply: \be V=f^2(\Im \Phi_i) \ee Hence, by choosing the function $f$ to have only arguments of the form $f=f(\Phi_i-q\Phi_{i+1})$, we can have potentials that manifestly have the shift symmetry of $\Phi_i \rightarrow \Phi_i+q^{-i}$.
+Consider a superpotential and K\"ahler potential of the form: \be W=Sf(\Phi_i),\quad K=S\bar{S}+\sum_i\frac{1}{2}\left(\Phi_i+\bar{\Phi}_{\bar{i}} \right)^2 \ee In such case, we have a Minkowski SUSY vacuum at , the kinetic terms of the fields are canonical and the potential at $S=\Re(\Phi_i)=0$ is simply: \be V=f^2(\Im \Phi_i) \ee Hence, by choosing the function $f$ to have only arguments of the form $f=f(\Phi_i-q\Phi_{i+1})$, we can have potentials that manifestly have the shift symmetry of $\Phi_i \rightarrow \Phi_i+c/q^{i}$.

 The structure of the vacuum in this case is rather generic.
 Assuming a Minkowski vacuum, $V|_0=0\Rightarrow f|_0=0$.
-In such a case, at the extremum $V_i=2ff_i=0$, and thus the mass matrix at the vacuum becomes: \be V_{ij}|_0=2(ff_{ij}+f_if_j)|_0=2f_if_j|_0 \ee In such case we do not have one flat direction but $N$ flat directions!
-Hence, there is no hierarchy generated between a single massless mode and $N$ massive states.
-We can uplift these $N$ flat directions by explicitly breaking SUSY using another CW coupling: \be V(\Im \Phi_i)=f^2(\Im \Phi_i-q \Im \Phi_{i+1})+\epsilon(\Im \Phi_i-p\Im \Phi_{i+1})^2 \ee where $p$ is the new CW charge, and $\epsilon \ll 1$ is a small SUSY breaking parameter giving us finally, an embedding of CW in SUGRA.
+In such a case, at the extremum $V_i=2ff_i=0$, and thus the mass matrix at the vacuum becomes: \be V_{ij}|_0=2(ff_{ij}+f_if_j)|_0=2f_if_j|_0 \ee In such case we do not have one flat direction and a single massless modes, but the usual CW shift symmetry and $N$ massless modes!
+There is no hierarchy generated between a single massless mode and $N$ massive states.
+We can uplift these $N$ massless modes by explicitly breaking SUSY using another CW coupling: \be V(\Im \Phi_i)=f^2(\Im \Phi_i-q \Im \Phi_{i+1})+\epsilon(\Im \Phi_i-p\Im \Phi_{i+1})^2 \ee where $p$ is the new CW charge, and $\epsilon \ll 1$ is a small SUSY breaking parameter giving us finally, an embedding of CW in SUGRA.
 This is of course a fine-tuned construction.